maksymx/data-science-test/README.md

 2. How you chose the vectorization method and algorithms.
 3. What the experiments may be useful for and how we may improve the utility of it.

-Please let Keisuke (keisuke@emogi.com), if you have any questions or feedback.
+Please let Keisuke (keisuke@emogi.com) know any question or feedback.
 Have fun!